 When claiming due to a breach of data protection in schools, the time limit can differ depending on the status of the school in general.

 Typically, you have 6 years to claim if you are claiming against a public body.
-However, if you are claiming against a private body then the time limit is just 1 year.
+However, if you are claiming against a private body, then the time limit is just 1 year.

-It is important to know the status of your school when making a claim against them, as this could affect your time limit.
+It is important to know the status of your school when making a claim against it, as this could affect your time limit.
 There are other factors that could affect the time you have to claim as well.
 If you’d like to find out whether you are still within your time limit, get in touch with our advisors today.

 Do I Need Evidence For School Data Breach Compensation Claims?